systemd/mkosi/mkosi/resources/mkosi.md

 Settings that take a list of values are merged by appending the new values to the previously configured values.
-Assigning the empty string to such a setting removes all previously assigned values.
+Assigning the empty string to such a setting removes all previously assigned values, and overrides any configured default values as well.

 If a setting's name in the configuration file is prefixed with `@`, it configures the default value used for that setting if no explicit